Uttam Kumar: Last years (1976–1980)

+Despite having back-to-back success however, Kumar's star power began to wane as his subsequent releases like Hotel Snow Fox, Anandamela, Mombati and Chander Kachhakachhi (all released in 1976) did not do well commercially, excluding Pijush Basu's action thriller Banhishikha (1976).
+He did gain success during this period with superhits in Salil Dutta's masala film Sei Chokh and Rabi Ghosh's directorial debut film Nidhiram Sardar, a vigilante film.
+Notably, in spite of a decline in number of hits, it was during this era that Kumar won his eighth BFJA Award for Best Actor for his performance as a Mafia don in Banhishikha, which was a record win at that time.

+In 1977, Kumar collaborated with Pijush Basu for two films – Rajbansha and Sabyasachi, in order to attempt to reprise his earlier success as an action hero, but the former was a moderate success and the latter became financially failure.
+He appeared in Asadharan, Bhola Moira and received praise for Jaal Sanyasi.
+In the same year, he worked with Shakti Samanta for the second time in Ananda Ashram, another bilingual film.
+A remake of the 1941 Bengali film Daktar, the film re-introduced Kumar's previous image of a romantic hero, also having the same cast of Amanush.
+The Bengali version of Ananda Ashram became a huge success and ran for over 26 weeks, but the Hindi version failed to have impact on audiences, emerging to be a flop.
+Before the end of the year, Kumar collaborated with Gulzar for another Hindi film Kitaab, co-starring Vidya Sinha and Shreeram Lagoo.
+Though his performance was widespreadly acclaimed, it proved to be an average grosser.

-From 1976, Kumar's career slumped, despite he give some hit films like Banhisikha (1976) where he won his eighth and last BFJA Best Actor Award which was a record win at that time and Sei Chokh.
-In 1977 he worked another double version Ananda Ashram by Shakti Samanta but only the Bengali version become all-time blockbuster and ran over 26 weeks.
-In 1978 he worked on superhit Dhanraj Tamang for which he won Best Actor Award in Filmfare Award East.
+In 1978, he worked on superhit Dhanraj Tamang for which he won Best Actor Award in Filmfare Award East.
 In 1979 he worked on Sunayani which was a hit.
 But between these films, many films flopped and were average.
 In 1980 Dui Prithibi was released, and became successful and critically acclaimed after a long time.
 This was the last film released during his lifetime.

 After his death some films were released; one of them Ogo Badhu Sundori (1981), became a huge success at the box office and ran for 26 weeks.
 Later releases Kalankini Kankabati which he directed, and Protisodh were also successful.
 In 1982 a Hindi film, Desh Premee, was released in which Uttam Kumar worked in an important supporting role.
 His last released film in 1987 was a Hindi film Mera Karam Mera Dharam where he appeared for a brief role.

-Producing and directing

-Kumar produced six Bengali films and one Hindi film.
-All of his Bengali films became successful.
-The first films he produced, Harano Sur (1957) and then Saptapadi, were under the banner of Alochayas Production.
-Both films were directed by Ajoy Kar and received the National Film Award.
-In 1963, he changed the name of his production house to Uttam Kumar Films Private L.T.D.
-The first film produced under this banner was Bhranti Bilash, which was followed by Uttar Falguni, and Jatugriha which both won National Award again, and Grihadaha.
-The only Hindi film as well as his last produced film was Chhoti Si Mulaqat, which was unsuccessful.

-Later, Kumar directed three hit films like Sudhu Ekti Bochor which ran for 84 days in theatre, Bon Palashir Padabali which ran for 120 days in theatre and Kalankini Kankabati (released after his death).

-Music

-Kumar first sang in the 1950 film Maryada.
-He composed music for the film Kaal Tumi Aleya, in which Hemanta Mukherjee and Asha Bhosle sang, and also composed Sabyasachi (1977).
-He was also a playback singer in his own film Nabajanma (1956).
-Later, he made a recording singing Rabindra Sangeet.
-He collaborated with Shyamal Mitra on the background score for Bon Palashir Padabali.
+Other works